 Drug Detox Is Purely Physical

 Drug detox as applied in the residential rehabilitation environment must be differentiated from the subsequent process of psychological based rehabilitation therapies.
 The latter are designed to tackle the emotional issues which instigated and fuelled the addiction behaviour as opposed the physical addiction and associated illnesses and withdrawal symptoms.
-Therapy based treatment will commence after the successful completion of detoxification.
+Therapy based treatment will commence after the successful completion of the drug detox process.

 At Cassiobury Court, we understand that the physical side of the rehabilitation programmes can have some difficult side effects.
 This is why during drug detox our clients will have 24/7 access to medical professionals who can provide the medical supervision that is required during a drug detox.

 Withdrawal symptoms can become very dangerous this is why no one should ever consider a home drug detox as this could be potentially life-threatening as you will not be medically assisted through the process.
-By dealing with a rehab centre like ourselves you will have access to health professionals 24/7 who can help make the difficult process of a drug detox as comfortable and painless as possible.
+By dealing with a drug detox and rehab clinic like ourselves you will have access to health professionals 24/7 who can help make the difficult process of a drug detox as comfortable and painless as possible.

 If you would like to find out more about drug detox then we would advise getting in touch with our admissions them who can answer any questions you may have, whether its regarding detoxification or rehabilitation we have the required expertise to answer any question you may have about anything related to addiction treatment.
 You can call us now on 01923 369 161 and start planning your journey now.

 The duration of the drug detox will vary depending on the severity of the client’s addiction and the type of drug in question.
-Determining the duration of detoxification is commonly complicated because clients are concurrently addicted to several different drugs at once.
-The duration of detoxification must be determined during the initial assessment and also during the detoxification period itself.
+Determining the duration of a typical drug detox is complicated because a lot of our clients are often addicted to several different drugs at once.
+The duration of drug detox can be estimated after an initial assessment and also during the drug detox period itself.

 While experiencing drug or alcohol withdrawal symptoms, you can experience different side effects that can be difficult to foresee.
 This is why the length of a drug detox can be longer for some individuals as some can find the withdrawal symptoms to be harder to overcome than others, this is not something to worry about as we are here to help as much as we can and we will make sure you are not alone on this journey by being with you every step of the way.